wso2/docs-is/en/docs/references/extend/myaccount/configure-my-account.md

 security.scopes.delete = []
 ```

-The **Security** feature has the following sub-features that can be disabled using the `security.disabled_features` parameter:
+The `security` feature has the following sub-features that can be disabled using the `security.disabled_features` parameter:

 |Sub-feature| Description|
 |--|--|